Time Capsule Info Links

 Conservation & Preservation: Taking Care of Things Over Time

 Time Capsule Tips from the Smithsonian Institution

 Learn more about taking good care of items inside of your time capsule.
-The staff at the Smithsonian chose our 31224 Bolted Architect Model Time Capsule for their own time capsule.
+The staff at the Smithsonian chose one of our time capsules for their own time capsule.
 Did we do the fancy Clinton Administration time capsule?
 No. Did we do the fancy Obama Administration time capsule?
 No. Our time capsules are not fancy or made into any cute shapes.
 Our time capsules are sturdy, designed properly, and they're made to last.
 When the Lab at the Smithsonian reviewed the time capsules, they chose ours.